 Jeffrey Thayer

-Violinist Jeffrey Thayer holds the Deborah Pate and John Forrest Concertmaster Chair of the San Diego Symphony Orchestra.
+Violinist Jeff Thayer holds the Deborah Pate and John Forrest Concertmaster Chair of the San Diego Symphony Orchestra.
 He is a founding member of the Camera Lucida ensemble and previously served as assistant concertmaster of the Atlanta Symphony and concertmaster of the Music Academy of the West for 13 years.
-Thayer is a graduate of the Cleveland Institute of Music, Eastman School of Music, and The Juilliard School’s Pre-College Division, having studied under Dorothy DeLay and Donald Weilerstein.
+Thayer is a graduate of the Cleveland Institute of Music, Eastman School of Music, and The Juilliard School’s Pre-College Division, having studied under Dorothy DeLay Zvi Zeitlin, William Preucil Jr., and Donald Weilerstein.
 A laureate of the 2001 Wieniawski Violin Competition, his numerous honors include the Stephen Hahn/Lillybelle Foundation Award, the Starling Foundation Award, and victory in the Fort Collins Symphony Young Artist Competition.
-He has appeared as a soloist with the Jupiter Symphony, North Carolina Symphony, and Canton Symphony, among others.
-A frequent festival guest, he has performed at Mainly Mozart and the Grand Teton Music Festival.
-Thayer performs on the 1708 “Bagshawe” Stradivarius, a generous gift from Joan and Irwin Jacobs.
+He has appeared as a soloist with the Atlanta Symphony, the San Diego Symphony, Jupiter Symphony, North Carolina Symphony, and Canton Symphony, among others.
+A frequent festival guest, he has performed at The Orcas Island Chamber Music Festival, Interlochen, Amelia Island Chamber Music Festival, Mainly Mozart, and the Grand Teton Music Festival.
+Through a generous gift to the SDSO from Joan and Irwin Jacobs and the Jacobs Family Trust, Thayer performs on the 1708 “Bagshawe” Stradivarius.